KEVINAMAYI/AkanNameGenerator/README.md

 #### Akan Name Generator, 2021-12-12
 #### By **Kevin Amayi Musungu**
 ## Description
 Akan Name Generator is a web application for generating Ghanian Names based on someone's birthday.
-You entered your details, and then the application will process your birthday and your Akan Name (Ghanian Name based on your birthday)
+You entered your details, and then the application will process your birthday and your Akan Name (Ghanian Name based on your birthday), It also validates your entry.

 ## Setup/Installation Requirements
 * Go to https://github.com/KEVINAMAYI/AkanNameGenerator